-(b) Agricultural water suppliers shall implement all of the following critical efficient management practices:

-(1) Measure the volume of water delivered to customers with sufficient accuracy to comply with subdivision (a) of Section 531.10 and to implement volumetric pricing pursuant to paragraph (4).

-(2) Designate a water conservation coordinator who will develop and implement the water management plan and prepare progress reports.

-(3) Provide for the availability of water management services to water users.These services may include, but are not limited to, all of the following:

-(A) On-farm irrigation and drainage system evaluations.

-(B) Normal year and real-time irrigation scheduling and crop evapotranspiration information.

-(C) Surface water, groundwater, and drainage water quantity and quality data.

-(D) Agricultural water management educational programs and materials for farmers, staff, and the public.

-(4) Adopt a pricing structure for water customers based at least in part on quantity delivered.

-(5) Evaluate the policies of agencies that provide the supplier with water to identify the potential for institutional changes to allow more flexible water deliveries and storage.

-(6) Evaluate and improve the efficiencies of the supplier's pumps.

-(c) Agricultural water suppliers shall implement additional efficient management practices, including, but not limited to, practices to accomplish all of the following, if the measures are locally cost effective and technically feasible:

-(1) Facilitate alternative land use for lands with exceptionally high water duties or whose irrigation contributes to significant problems, including drainage.

-(2) Facilitate use of available recycled water that otherwise would not be used beneficially, meets all health and safety criteria, and does not harm crops or soils.

-(3) Facilitate the financing of capital improvements for on-farm irrigation systems.

-(4) Implement an incentive pricing structure that promotes one or more of the following goals:

-(A) More efficient water use at the farm level.

-(B) Conjunctive use of groundwater.

-(C) Appropriate increase of groundwater recharge.

-(D) Reduction in problem drainage.

-(E) Improved management of environmental resources.

-(F) Effective management of all water sources throughout the year by adjusting seasonal pricing structures based on current conditions.

-(5) Expand line or pipe distribution systems, and construct regulatory reservoirs to increase distribution system flexibility and capacity, decrease maintenance, and reduce seepage.

-(6) Increase flexibility in water ordering by, and delivery to, water customers within operational limits.
+- (b) Agricultural water suppliers shall implement all of the following critical efficient management practices: - (1) Measure the volume of water delivered to customers with sufficient accuracy to comply with subdivision (a) of Section 531.10 and to implement volumetric pricing pursuant to paragraph (2). - (2) Adopt a pricing structure for water customers based at least in part on quantity delivered. - (c) Agricultural water suppliers shall implement additional efficient management practices, including, but not limited to, practices to accomplish all of the following, if the measures are locally cost effective and technically feasible: - (1) Facilitate alternative land use for lands with exceptionally high water duties or whose irrigation contributes to significant problems, including drainage. - (2) Facilitate use of available recycled water that otherwise would not be used beneficially, meets all health and safety criteria, and does not harm crops or soils. - (3) Facilitate the financing of capital improvements for on-farm irrigation systems. - (4) Implement an incentive pricing structure that promotes one or more of the following goals: - (A) More efficient water use at the farm level. - (B) Conjunctive use of groundwater. - (C) Appropriate increase of groundwater recharge. - (D) Reduction in problem drainage. - (E) Improved management of environmental resources. - (F) Effective management of all water sources throughout the year by adjusting seasonal pricing structures based on current conditions. - (5) Expand line or pipe distribution systems, and construct regulatory reservoirs to increase distribution system flexibility and capacity, decrease maintenance, and reduce seepage. - (6) Increase flexibility in water ordering by, and delivery to, water customers within operational limits.